FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

   - Set current loss ratio to this trial's Trial Loss Ratio which is 0%.
   - Decrease the remaining sum by this trial's Trial Effective Duration.
   - New remaining sum varies.
-- After 61 trials, we have subtracted 60x1s + 1x60s from 120s, remaining 0s.
+- After 61 trials, duration of 60x1s + 1x60s has been subtracted from 120s, leaving 0s.
 - For 62-th result (duration 60s, loss 0.1%):
   - Remaining sum is not larger than zero, exiting the loop.
 - Current forwarding ratio was most recently set to 0%.